sonnyp/Tangram/README.md

 ## Security

+Tabs are independant and sandboxed from each others.

 Both Flatpak and non-Flatpak versions of Tangram provide sandboxing for Web applications.

 - Flatpak via [our restricted permissions](https://github.com/sonnyp/Tangram/blob/main/re.sonny.Tangram.json)